High-fidelity qubit readout using interferometric directional Josephson devices: qRMCM experimental setup

-\textbf{Qubit measurement parameters}\\ The qubit used in the motherboard experiment is a single Josephson junction transmon capacitively coupled to a superconducting waveguide resonator measured in reflection.
-The qubit chip has a separate input port through which we control the qubit, which is separate from the readout input line connected to the motherboard.
-The qubit and readout frequencies are $f_q=5.0182$ GHz and $f_r=6.77669$ GHz.
-The readout resonator bandwidth is $\kappa/2\pi=1.1$ MHz, while the qubit-state dependent readout frequency shift is $\chi/2\pi=0.94$ MHz.
-The readout pulse duration is $T_{\rm{m}}=1$ $\mu$s with an average photon number $\bar{n}_{\rm{m}} \backsimeq 2$.
+The qubit used in the qRMCM experiment is a single Josephson junction transmon with anharmonicity of $330$ MHz capacitively coupled to a superconducting waveguide resonator measured in reflection.
+The qubit chip has a separate input port through which we control the qubit, which is separate from the readout input line connected to the qRMCM.
+The qubit and readout frequencies are $f_q=5.033703$ GHz and $f_r=6.77698$ GHz.
+The readout resonator bandwidth is $\kappa/2\pi=1.1$ MHz, while the qubit-state dependent readout frequency shift is $\chi/2\pi=0.5$ MHz.
+The readout pulse duration and integration time applied in the MPIJIS-MPIJDA, MPIJIS-MPIJIS, and variable isolation experiments is $T_{\rm{m}}=0.75$ $\mu$s with an average photon number $\bar{n}_{\rm{m}} \backsimeq 30$.
 The qubit data is averaged over $2000$ iterations.
-Using the expression $\rm{tan}(\theta/2)=\chi/\kappa$, we extract a qubit-state-dependent phase shift of the readout signal $\theta=81^{\circ}$.
-By substituting the histogram peak location $\bar{\rm{I}}/\sigma=1.55$ for configuration Fig.\,\ref{MotherboardResults}d (in which the JDA and JIS are on) in the relation $\bar{\rm{I}}/\sigma=\sqrt{2\bar{n}_{\rm{m}} \eta \kappa T_{\rm{m}}} \rm{sin}(\theta/2)$ \cite{QubitJPC}, we obtain an approximate value for the measurement efficiency of our readout chain $\eta\backsimeq0.2$.
-The forward power gain of the JDA is $19$ dB, and its dynamical bandwidth is $6.2$ MHz.
-The frequency of the pumps applied to the JDA and JIS 1 are $16.447$ GHz and $2.685$ GHz, respectively.\\
+The pump frequency applied to the MPIJIS device in the MPIJIS-MPIJDA, MPIJIS-MPIJIS, and variable isolation experiments is $2.712$ GHz, while the pump frequency applied to the reconfigurable directional device in the first two experiments is $16.452$ GHz and $2.648$ GHz, respectively.
+In the comparison experiment (against the magnetic isolators, see Fig.\,\ref{magIsolJISsetupSimple}) the pump frequencies applied to the $\rm{MPIJIS_1}$ and $\rm{MPIJIS_2}$ are $2.654$ GHz and $2.68$ GHz, respectively, and we set $T_{\rm{m}}=1.5$ $\mu$s. \\